jimk3038/grblConsole/README.md

 # grblConsole
+<h1>Python Web Socket Console</h1>
-Python Web Socket Console - Simple little python app that provides a network console to grblHAL.
+<h2>Simple little python app that provides a network console to grblHAL.</h2>

-Simply edit the Python code to change 'GRBLHAL_WS_URL = "ws://grblHAL.local:81"' to match the IP number or network name to your networked grblHAL board.
-By the way, you can also change the color coding to match your preferences near the top of the Python code too.
+Edit the Python code to change 'GRBLHAL_WS_URL = "ws://grblHAL.local:81"' to match the IP number or network name to your networked grblHAL board.
+Note, the ':81' refers to port number used by grblHAL which seems to be 81 for web sockets.

+By the way, you can also change the color coding to match your preferences near the top of the Python code too.<br><br>

 ![grblConsole screenshot](images/console.png)